In-Patient Palliative Care

 Ipswich Hospice has a home like environment and peaceful surroundings.
 Medical care is provided by either the Guest’s usual community GP or a GP from the Hospice on-call roster.
 A Palliative Care Physician oversees the medical care providing on-site visits, supervising a weekly case conference and being on-call for support for medical and nursing teams.

-Referral can be made by a hospital, General Practitioner, relative, nurse, friend or self.
 There is no set fee structure but donations towards covering the costs of care are appreciated.
 We are able to access Private Health Funds and Department of Veterans Affairs if applicable.